 Finding a new place to rent can be a stressful and time-consuming event.
 What should you look for?
-What questions should you ask?
-Do they allow pets?
+What questions should you ask the landlord/real estate agent?
 Is the internet connection good or bad?
 Is the bedroom big enough?
+Do they allow pets?
 Whilst all of these questions are at the front of your mind, there are others that often get missed.
 Will the landlord be easy to get in touch with?
-Do they have a list of preferred tradies if something goes wrong?
+Do they have a list of preferred tradies if something goes wrong that I can call myself?
 Can I change the door lock?
 This how to guide is to help you with what to think about in terms of security when you are searching for a new place to rent right through to settling in.

 Before moving in

 Before you start searching for a property, begin your research on the suburb/s you wish to live in.
 Let’s break this down and see what this looks like.

 Get to know the area during different hours of the day and night.
 Does the street become busy with cars or is it more of a walking-the-dog kind of place?
 Do you feel comfortable walking around?
 Or does it feel like you shouldn’t be there?
 Do all the homes look like a fortress?
 Or maybe there’s graffiti on every wall and building?
 If it feels and looks unsafe, it probably is.

 Another way to check the safety of the area is by completing a mock insurance quote.
 If the premium is higher than what you expected, it's because the insurance company deems it a riskier place to live.
 On the other hand, if it’s lower, the area is considered safer.
 The more insurance claims and payouts completed in that area, the higher the premiums go.